mstrlaw/mstrlaw/src/posts/2021-12-18-balancing-engineering-and-product-mindsets.md

 Coming back to the knowledge quadrant, a tech lead (and team) that is knowledgeable about the business and shares a product mindset is better prepared to understand why a new feature may be more important than another.

 </section>

+### Time

+When it comes to time constraints, we can think in terms of accumulation — like the time required by someone or a team to deliver something — and in terms of a point in time — like an agreed date (deadline) to ship a feature to any particular stakeholder.

+Both are related and influence each other but one will usually determine the other.
+For instance, company yearly OKRs act as internal deadlines, where we’ll need to show deliverables that contribute to those.
+Compromises with important customers, partners or PR events also create deadlines.
+Finally, there can also be intra-team deadlines from when a team expects you to deliver something they depend on.

+On the other hand, some things simply need time to be done no matter when the company wishes to have it delivered.
+In that case, it’s the development time that drives the deadline and that’s why having an idea of how long your deliverables may take is important.
+It helps at setting deadlines on when certain results can be achieved and provides a way to manage expectations.\
+For instance the sales and marketing departments may need to know those in order to plan their communication and go-to-market strategies.

+Most of the time though we may have a hard deadline that can’t be missed, constraining the available time to deliver.
+In those cases we can “buy time” by tweaking the two other constraints.
+We can:

+1. **negotiate the scope** by re-prioritizing other requirements or shifting them to another release (change scope);
+2. **add resources** to the team by either hiring (change costs);
+3. **use available technology** that can speed up the delivery, such as open-source or by acquiring commercial licenses (change costs);

+Which one(s) to go for depend on multiple factors: can other teams lose a resource?
+Do we have the cash to hire people or buy the license for a specific piece of software?
+Negotiating these will involve the approval of internal stakeholders so the more you understand your product’s users and the business as a whole the better you can make a compelling case to negotiate those constraints.

+Finally, but not less important: when working with a team, don’t assume the time or effort to deliver something on their behalf.
+Involve them in the discovery phase to allow the team to better assimilate the requirements, assess the effort realistically and get skin in the game.